huskyhania/huskyhania/README.md

 ---

+### I've also just started learning Python!
+👉 Visit **[100 Days of Code - Python](https://github.com/huskyhania/100-Days-of-Code-Python)** - You can see my progress with The Complete Python Pro Bootcamp by Angela Yu.

+It's not much (yet!) but it's honest work 😅

+👉 Check out **[Wordle Solver and co](https://github.com/huskyhania/WordleSolver)** - A couple of cool, small programs based on the Wordle game:

+• 3 different solving programs
+• terminal-based Wordle implementation
+• auto-solver

+---

 ### Interested in what I did in C?

 👉 Have a look at **[Philosophers](https://github.com/huskyhania/philosophers)** — I implemented two different solutions to the classic *Dining Philosophers* problem: